-- 21.-(1).
-Any person who is willing to act as a director, and is permitted by law to do so, may be appointed to be a director- - (a) by ordinary resolution, or - (b) by a decision of the directors - (2) Unless otherwise determined by ordinary resolution, the number of directors (other than alternate directors) shall not be subject to any maximum.
+- 21. (1) Any person who is willing to act as a director, and is permitted by law to do so, may be appointed to be a director- - (a) by ordinary resolution, or - (b) by a decision of the directors - (2) In any case where, as a result of death, the company has no shareholders and no directors, the personal representatives of the last shareholder to have died have the right, by notice in writing, to appoint a person to be a director - (3) Unless otherwise determined by ordinary resolution, the number of directors (other than alternate directors) shall not be subject to any maximum.
 If and for so long as there is a sole director, he may exercise all the powers and authorities vested in the directors by these Articles.